-THE COMPETITION COMMITTEE WILL ENFORCE
+THE COMPETITION COMMITTEE WILL ENFORCE THE FOLLOWING RULES

-FAILURE TO ABIDE BY THESE RULES COULD
+FAILURE TO ABIDE BY THESE RULES COULD LEAD TO DISQUALIFICATION

 GENERAL RULES AND CONDITIONS

-1. All competitors dance completely at their own risk.
+- All competitors dance completely at their own risk.

-2. Costumes, choreography and musical lyrics must be appropriate for a family audience.
+- Costumes, choreography and musical lyrics must be appropriate for a family audience.

-3. NOVICE is a competitor who has NOT won 1st, 2nd or 3rd prize in the sections(s) they wish to enter since 20th June 2014 (within the last 3 years) in any competition.
-Any competitor(s) that have placed for the first time AFTER June 21st, 2017, may remain in novice for the 2017 Southern Dance Festival.
+- NOVICE is a competitor who has NOT won 1st, 2nd or 3rd prize in the sections(s) they wish to enter since 14th June 2016 (within the last 3 years) in any competition.
+Any competitor(s) that have placed for the first time AFTER June 15th, 2019, may remain in novice for the 2019 Southern Dance Festival.

 6 years and under sections are excluded from this rule.